1. Home>

 Introduction

-Interesar is the Spanish verb for "to interest".
+Interesar is the Spanish verb for "to be interested in, to show interest".
 It is a regular AR verb.
 Read on below to see how it is conjugated in the 18 major Spanish tenses!

 ItemSpanishEnglish